Cars brands and logos that start with C

 Carlsson Autotechnik Logo

-Carlsson Autotechnik is the world’s leading automotive tuning and styling company for Mercedes-Benz, founded in 1989 by Rolf Hartge and Andreas Hartge and headquartered today in Merzig, Germany.
-The company moved to the last place in 1994, having bought the Guth Weisehoff estate.
-The brand creates its new products annually.
-He regularly presents supercars at the Frankfurt Motor Show and Essen Motor Show.
-The brand’s leading innovations include the Carlsson SL 65 AMG Roadster, Carlsson CK63 RS, and Carlsson CGL.
-The company has a developed dealer network and produces up to 120 vehicles a year.
+Carlsson Autotechnik is the world’s leading tuning and styling company for Mercedes-Benz vehicles.
+It was founded in 1989 by Rolf Hartge and Andreas Hartge and is now headquartered in Merzig, Germany.
+The company moved to the latter location in 1994 when it bought the Guth Weisehoff estate.
+The brand creates new products every year.
+It regularly presents supercars at the Frankfurt and Essen Motor Show.
+Among the brand’s leading novelties are the Carlsson SL 65 AMG Roadster, Carlsson CK63 RS, and Carlsson CGL.
+The company has a developed dealer network and produces up to 120 cars annually.

 Carrozzeria Castagna